Election Worker Application

 Supervisor of Elections:

-Mark Andersen, Supervisor of Elections, is the top election authority in Bay County for all Election Boards.
-He is assisted by his staff in conducting efficient and accurate elections.
+Nina Ward, Supervisor of Elections, is the top election authority in Bay County for all Election Boards.
+She is assisted by her staff in conducting efficient and accurate elections.

 Not Required